To a musician, instruments are the most valuable possessions. Some guitarists swear their instrument is like a third limb.

 However 2020. happened (unfortunately) and the concert part of being a musician is cancelled.
 Of course, a lot of people still play, create and publish online.
 However, their concert equipment and extra instruments are lying around.
 Waiting for better times - spring 2021, if we're all lucky

-If that person is you, you could put away your instruments and musical equipment somewhere safely, in a storage unit.
+If that person is you, you could put away your instruments and musical equipment somewhere safely, in a storage unit or in box storage.

 Just follow these simple rules for storing instruments, and you're all ready for a pick-up.